van5150/docker-cassandra/README.md

   - `CASSANDRA_CONFIG_COMMITLOG_DIR`, the commit log directory for Cassandra's write log (`commitlog_directory`).
 Defaults to `/var/lib/cassandra/commitlog`;
-  - `CASSANDRA_CONFIG_BROADCAST_ADDRESS`, the address Cassandra should
-    advertise to the other Cassandra nodes via the Gossip protocol.
-This should be an IP address accessible from outside the container that eventually forwards to the Cassandra ports.
-Defaults to `127.0.0.1`;
   - `CASSANDRA_CONFIG_SEED_PEERS`, a comma-separated list of seed peers for Cassandra to connect to for the first Gossip exchange(s).
 Defaults to `127.0.0.1` as well;